 Most lawyers and law students will need to prepare for remote work and other changes.
 Find more on COVID-19 Pandemic and Remote Work Resources for Lawyers on our Mass LOMAP Blog.

-Finally, Lawyers, law students, and judges in Massachusetts can schedule a Free & Confidential — remote — appointment with one of our licensed clinicians.
+Again — lawyers, law students, and judges in Massachusetts can schedule a Free & Confidential online appointment with one of our licensed clinicians or law practice advisors.
 Find more on scheduling here.

 . . .

 This post was written by Jeff Fortgang, PhD.